-A Level Chemists are expected to take advantage of a wealth of extra-curricular opportunities available to them in the department, including attending and delivering lunchtime presentations, and participating in the Cambridge Chemistry Challenge and Royal Society of Chemistry Olympiad.
-Students are also encouraged to explore and develop their own interests through extra reading and discussion at the Chemistry Book Club and attending some of the many lectures in London that are open to the public.
+A Level Chemists are expected to take advantage of a wealth of extra-curricular opportunities available to them in the department, including taking part in the Senior University Laboratory Course, attending lecture trips to University College London and participating in the Cambridge Chemistry Challenge, Royal Society of Chemistry Olympiad and the Royal Society of Chemistry Analyst Award.
+Students are also encouraged to explore and develop their own interests through extra reading and attending some of the many lectures in London that are open to the public.